 How do babies get enough iron?

 Include iron-rich solid foods in your baby’s diet every day starting at 6 months of age.
 These include iron-fortified infant cereal, well-cooked finely minced meat, poultry or fish, egg, lentils, beans, or cooked tofu.
-If your family is vegetarian, talk with a registered dietitian to make sure your baby gets enough iron.
+If your family is vegetarian, talk to a registered dietitian to make sure your baby gets enough iron.
 For more information, see HealthLinkBC File #69c Baby’s First Foods.

 How can I get the most iron from food?

-- iron fortified breakfast cereal (non-heme iron) with an orange or half a grapefruit (vitamin C); and
+- iron fortified breakfast cereal (non-heme iron) with an orange or half a grapefruit (vitamin C);

 - lentils (non-heme iron), broccoli, and red peppers (vitamin C) in tomato sauce.

 Cook with cast-iron or stainless steel cookware to increase the amount of non-heme iron in foods.

 Drink black tea, herbal tea or coffee 1 hour after meals, rather than with your meal.
 These beverages can reduce the amount of non-heme iron absorbed from foods.